National Scheduled Tribes Finance and Development Corporation: Functions

+Board of Directors

+NSTFDC is managed by the Board of Directors with representation from Central Govt., State Channelizing Agencies, NABARD, IDBI Bank, Tribal Co-operative Marketing Development Federation of India Ltd. (TRIFED) and eminent persons representing Scheduled Tribes.

 Schemes

 NSTFDC provides financial assistance for income generation activities and marketing support assistance for economic upliftment of Scheduled Tribes.
 The details of schemes are as under:

 Term Loan Scheme

-NSTFDC provides Term Loan for viable projects costing upto ₹50.00 lakh per unit.
-Under the scheme, financial assistance is extended upto 90% of the cost of the project and the balance is met by way of subsidy / promoter contribution / margin money.
+NSTFDC provides Term Loan for viable projects costing up to ₹50.00 lakh per unit.
+Under the scheme, financial assistance is extended up to 90% of the cost of the project and the balance is met by way of subsidy / promoter contribution / margin money.

 Adivasi Mahila Sashaktikaran Yojana (AMSY)

 This is an exclusive scheme for economic development of Scheduled Tribes Women.
-Under the scheme, NSTFDC, provides loan upto 90% for projects costing upto ₹2.00 lakh.
+Under the scheme, NSTFDC, provides loan up to 90% for projects costing up to ₹2.00 lakh.
 Financial assistance under the scheme is extended at highly concessional rate of interest of 4% per annum.

 Micro Credit Scheme for Self Help Groups (MCF)

 This is an exclusive scheme for Self Help Groups for meeting small loan requirement of ST member.
-Under the scheme, the Corporation provides loans upto ₹50,000/- per member and maximum ₹ 5 Lakh per Self Help Group (SHG).
+Under the scheme, the Corporation provides loans up to ₹50,000/- per member and maximum ₹ 5 Lakh per Self Help Group (SHG).